Toward a Dichotomy for Approximation of $H$-coloring: Definitions and Preliminaries

 \begin{definition} Let $H=(V,E)$ be a digraph that admits a homomorphism $f : V(H) \rightarrow \overrightarrow{C_k}$ (here $\overrightarrow{C_k}$ is the induced directed cycle on $\{0,1,2,\dots,k-1\}$( i.e., arc set $\{(01,12,23,...,(k-2)(k-1),(k-1)0\}$).
 Let $V_i=f^{-1}(i)$, $0 \le i \le k-1$. \begin{itemize} \item [--]A $k$-{\em min-ordering} of $H$ is a linear ordering $<$ of the vertices of $H$, so that $<$ is a min-ordering on the subgraph induced by any two circularly consecutive $V_i, V_{i+1}$ (subscript addition modulo $k$). \item [--]A $k$-{\em min-max-ordering} of $H$ is a linear ordering $<$ of the vertices of $H$, so that $<$ is a min-max-ordering on the subgraph induced by any two circularly consecutive $V_i, V_{i+1}$ (subscript addition modulo $k$). \end{itemize} \end{definition}

 We close this section by giving a formal definition of a digraph asteroidal triple (DAT).
 The definition is rather technical and it is not necessary to fully understand it in this paper.
+We give a brief discussion on DAT for the sake of completeness.

 \begin{definition}[Invertible Pair] Let $H$ be a digraph.
-Define $\widehat{H^k}$ to be the digraph with the vertex set $\{ (a_1,a_2,\dots,a_k) | a_i \in V(H), 1 \le i \le k\}$ and the arc set
+Define $\widehat{H^k}$ to be the digraph with the vertex set $\{ (a_1,a_2,\dots,a_k) \mid a_i \in V(H), 1 \le i \le k\}$ and the arc set